-Overall, the inspector found that the staff recruited and trained to work in this centre, along with good governance arrangements ensured that a safe and effective service was provided.
-This led to good outcomes for residents' quality of life and for the care provided.
+Overall, the inspector found that the governance and management arrangements had significantly improved in this centre which, resulted in a safe and effective service was provided.
+This led to good outcomes for residents' quality of life and for the care provided in this centre.